-Regular exercise is essential in order to stay healthy and fit.
+Regular exercise is essential to stay healthy and fit.
 Dogs are no exception to this.
 Exercise is just one of your dog's basic needs.
-Life gets busy, so many of us forget to give our dogs the exercise they really need.
+Life gets busy, so many of us forget to give our dogs the exercise they need.

 How Much Exercise Do Dogs Need?

-In general, most dogs should get 1-2 hours of exercise daily to help keep them healthy.
+In general, most dogs should get one to two hours of exercise daily to help keep them healthy.
 Your dog may need more or less depending on age, breed, and tolerance.
-A senior Shih Tzu may just want to loaf around on the sofa while an adult Borde...r Collie might be doing agility for 4 hours a day and still want more.
+A senior Shih Tzu may just want to loaf around on the sofa while an adult Border Collie, Rhodesian ridgeback, or Bluetick Coonhound might be doing agility for four hours a day and still want more.
 No two dogs are the same, so discovering your dog’s exercise needs may require some trial and error.
 When in doubt, give your dog as much exercise as she wants, but be careful not to overdo it.

 If you are starting a new exercise program for your dog, make sure to start slowly and let your dog build up endurance and tolerance to the exercise.
 Watch for signs of exhaustion such as heavy panting, wheezing, lameness, disorientation, and slowing or stopping to lie down during activities.
 Avoid outdoor activities on very hot days, and be sure your dog has access to fresh, cool water at all times.
 Stop or reduce exercise if your dog seems tired, achy or disinterested in exercise.
 Contact your vet if you notice any signs of illness during or after exercise.